paulusminus/lipl-display/crates/lipl-display-common/README.md

 # lipl-display-common

-This library contains shared types used in other crates
+This library contains shared types used in other lipl-display crates.